In this section

 If you work with children, either as a paid employee or as a volunteer, you may need a suitability notice called a blue card.

-To get a blue card you will need to apply and undergo screening called a 'working with children check' carried out by Blue Card Services. if you have been convicted of a serious offence, to support your application you will be asked to make a submission.
+To get a blue card you will need to apply and undergo screening called a 'blue card check' carried out by Blue Card Services. if you have been convicted of a serious offence, to support your application you will be asked to make a submission.